 In the case of time domain equalization, we have at first to optimize the number of Rake fingers and the number of equalizer taps.
 The Rake fingers are regularly positioned according to time channel spread and the number of fingers.
-Figure 12, figure 13, figure 14 and figure 15 shows the effect rake, mmse and rake-mmse using Monte-Carlo simulation.
+For example, in the case of CM4 channel, with L = 10.
+Figure.8 and figure.9 show the effect rake, MMSE and Rake-MMSE using Monte-Carlo simulation.
 The Rake combiner output at time $t = n.T_s$.
-As expected, using a 5 taps MMSE equalizer to compensate for ISI, a relative improvement is observed.
-The major comparison lies in the rake-mmse receiver having 5 tap, 10 rake fingers versus the Rake receiver with 10 rake fingers.
-Table.2 provides the simulation parameter.
+The BER simulation results obtained using CM3 channel data is shown in figure.(8).
+As expected, using an MMSE equalizer to compensate for ISI, a relative improvement is observed.
+The major comparison lies in the Rake-MMSE receiver versus the Rake receiver.
+Rake-MMSE receiver has around 1.8dB performance improvement compared to a channel with rake receivers for CM3 channel.